firozkhan18/technologies-notes/core-java-basics-1.md

 ```
 ### Builder design pattern in Java – Pros and Cons
 Live everything Builder pattern also has some disadvantages, but if you look at below, advantages clearly outnumber disadvantages of Builder design pattern.
 Any way here are few advantages and disadvantage of Builder design pattern for creating objects in Java.

-- Advantages:
+#### Advantages:
-	- 1) more maintainable if number of fields required to create object is more than 4 or 5.
-	- 2) less error-prone as user will know what they are passing because of explicit method call.
+1. **Maintainability**: More manageable when there are many fields to create an object.
+2. **Less Error-Prone**: Explicit method calls reduce the likelihood of passing incorrect parameters.
-	- 3) more robust as only fully constructed object will be available to client.
+3. **Robustness**: Only fully constructed objects are available to clients.

-- Disadvantages:
+#### Disadvantages:
-	- 1) verbose and code duplication as Builder needs to copy all fields from Original or Item class.
+1. **Verbosity and code duplication**: The pattern can lead to more code, as the builder must copy all fields from the original class.

 ### When to use Builder Design pattern in Java

-Builder Design pattern is a creational pattern and should be used when number of parameter required in constructor is more than manageable usually 4 or at most 5.
-Don't confuse with Builder and Factory pattern there is an obvious difference between Builder and Factory pattern, as Factory can be used to create different implementation of same interface but Builder is tied up with its Container class and only returns object of Outer class.
+Use the Builder pattern when the number of parameters required in a constructor exceeds four or five.
+Unlike the Factory pattern, which creates different implementations of the same interface, the Builder pattern is tied to its container class and only returns objects of that outer class.

-### What is static factory method or factory design pattern
+### What is the Static Factory Method or Factory Design Pattern?

-Factory design pattern is used to create objects or Class in Java and it provides loose coupling and high cohesion.
-Factory pattern encapsulate object creation logic which makes it easy to change it later when you change how object gets created or you can even introduce new object with just change in one class.
-In GOF pattern list Factory pattern is listed as Creation design pattern.
+The Factory Design Pattern is a creational pattern used to create objects in Java, promoting loose coupling and high cohesion.
+It encapsulates the object creation logic, making it easier to change the way objects are created or introduce new objects without modifying existing code.
+In the "Gang of Four" (GoF) design patterns, the Factory Pattern is classified as a creation pattern.
 Factory should be an interface and clients first either creates factory or get factory which later used to create objects.

+### Key Concepts:
+- **Factory Interface:** This interface is implemented by concrete factory classes.
+- **Client:** The class that uses the factory to create objects.

+### Example of Static Factory Method in JDK:
+Common examples include:
+- `valueOf()` methods in wrapper classes (e.g., `Integer.valueOf(String)`).
+- `getInstance()` methods for Singleton classes.
+- `newInstance()` methods to create new instances.

 ### Example of static factory method in JDK
  Best Example of Factory method design pattern is valueOf() method which is there in String and wrapper classes like Integer and Boolean and used for type conversion i.e. from converting String to Integer or String to double in java..